Saint-Tropez: History

 During the 1920s, Saint-Tropez attracted famous figures from the fashion world such as Coco Chanel and Elsa Schiaparelli.
 During World War II, the landing on 15 August 1944 began the Allied invasion of southern France, Operation Dragoon.
 In the 1950s, Saint-Tropez became internationally renowned as the setting for such films as And God Created Woman, which starred French actress Brigitte Bardot.

 In May 1965, an Aérospatiale Super Frelon pre-production aircraft crashed in the gulf, killing its pilot.

 On 4 March 1970, the French submarine Eurydice, with its home port as Saint-Tropez, disappeared in the Mediterranean with 57 crew aboard after a mysterious explosion.

-The English rock band Pink Floyd wrote a song "San Tropez" after the town.
-Saint-Tropez was also mentioned in David Gates's 1978 hit "Took the Last Train", Kraftwerk's "Tour de France" and in Aerosmith's "Permanent Vacation".
-Rappers including Diddy, Jay-Z, 50 Cent and J. Cole refer to the city in some of their songs as a favorite vacation destination, usually reached by yacht.
-DJ Antoine wrote a song "Welcome to St. Tropez".

 The motto of Saint-Tropez is Ad usque fidelis, Latin for "faithful to the end".
 After the Dark Age of plundering the French Riviera, Raphaël de Garesio landed in Saint-Tropez on 14 February 1470, with 22 men, simple peasants or sailors who had left the overcrowded Italian Riviera.
 They rebuilt and repopulated the area, and in exchange were granted by a representative of the "good king", Jean de Cossa, Baron of Grimaud and Seneschal of Provence, various privileges, including some previously reserved exclusively for lords, such as exemptions from taxes status and the right to bear arms.
 About ten years later, a great wall with towers stood watch to protect the new houses from sea and land attack; some 60 families formed the new community.
 On 19 July 1479, the new Home Act was signed, "the rebirth charter of Saint-Tropez".